ICICLE Overview

 Grants

 At Ingonyama, we are committed to accelerating progress in ZK and cryptography.
 If you're an engineer, developer, or academic researcher, we invite you to check out our grant program.
-We can provide access to GPUs and even fund your research.
+We can provide access to GPUs or even fund your research.

 Google Colab